blipinsk/RxAnimationBinding/README.md

 Ongoing development
 -------------------

-Currently I'm working on bindings for `animators` included in the `support-v4`.
-Coming soon.
+Currently I'm working on the Kotlin extension methods for all bindings.
+Stay tuned!.

 Credits
 -------